If you employ less than 50 staff you could be entitled to £1k grant when you employ an apprentice aged 16-18

 Why hire an Apprentice?

 An apprentice brings many benefits such as improved products or services, new ideas generation better morale amongst staff and improvement in staff retention.
+It offers you the ability to "grow your own" staff.

 99% of businesses in the UK are small to medium sized but surprisingly only 10% employ an apprentice.